RodSlzr/portfolio/Air pollution mortality/README.md

 ## Files Structure

 ### -[Data Viz (Independent Project, same data source, broader focus)](https://github.com/RodSlzr/portfolio/tree/main/Air%20pollution%20mortality/Data_Viz)
 Contains the files to produce the data visualizations and analysis of the worldwide data.
+You can see my visualizations in this [page](https://rodslzr.github.io/portfolio/Air%20pollution%20mortality/Data_Viz/).

 ### -data
 Contains the clean data for the ML project of the premature death rates of the "Mortality, morbidity and welfare cost from exposure to environmental-related risk" database from the Organization for Economic, Co-operation and Development (OECD).
 From 1990 to 2019 of 204 countries, filtering the Balkans.